 The great thing about this is that if they remove one of the products which triggered the deal, and that means the trigger conditions are no longer met, then the coupon will be removed along with the product that was applied as part of that deal.

-Likewise, if another product that gets added which also qualifies, but is cheaper, the deal will swap it over to that product instead.
+Likewise, if another product gets added that also qualifies but is cheaper, the deal will swap it over to that product instead:

-It makes it impossible for the customer to claim the deal without satisfying the deal terms first or to claim the deal for most expensive products than they are entitled to.
+It makes it impossible for the customer to claim the deal without satisfying the deal terms first or to claim the deal for the most expensive products to which they are entitled.

 How To Make A BOGO Deal With A Specific Product In WooCommerce

 The following tutorial shows how to make a BOGO deal with a specific product, it’s your classic “Buy One of something and Get One of something” deal.